 Col de la Croix de Fer

 This legendary climb is located in the heart of the Maurienne valley.
-Its elevation is 2067m so it’s typically one of the earliest climbs to open in the French Alps considering other climbs such as Galibier and Iseran top out at 2600m plus.
+Its elevation is 2067m so it’s typically one of the earliest climbs to open in the French Alps.
+Other climbs such as Galibier and Iseran top out at 2600m plus.
 The standard iron cross monument at the top is the perfect place for a keepsake photo.
 In 2016 this was vandalized so it is a good thing that it is back up there adding to the cycling experience.

 From the top there is Alpe d’Huez to the south, Galibier to the east and Madeleine to the north.
 Talk about the perfect climb for cyclists to link between the Maurienne valley and Oisans valley.

 This famous climb was first used during the 1947 Tour de France.
-To emphasize its link road nature Col de la Croix de Fer has never been used as a stage summit finish in the Tour de France.
+To emphasize its link road nature Col de la Croix de Fer has never been used as a stage summit finish.
 It has been used on 19 occasions but always providing access from one valley to another.
 This really surprises us because we have seen plenty of other TDF summit finish locations with much less space at the top.
-For instance, we would love to see a Tour de France stage which includes Col de la Sarenne to the top of Alpe d’Huez, down to Allemont (various options available) and up Col du Glandon with an epic summit finish on Croix de Fer.
+For instance, we would love to see a Tour de France stage which includes Col de la Sarenne to the top of Alpe d’Huez.
+Then down to Allemont (various options available) and up Col du Glandon with an epic summit finish on Croix de Fer.

 There are five main routes to get to the top and in many cases you can be rewarded with Col du Glandon and/or Col du Mollard as well.
 Now that is what we call efficient cycling col hunting!
 Our favourite Croix de Fer approaches are listed here:

-- From Allemont it is 24km at 5% average grade first ascending Col du Glandon (21km) before the right hand turn off and final 3km to Croix de Fer.
-It is a difficult climb which should not be underestimated as a number of short downhill sections misrepresent the average grade (maximum biting uphill gradients of 11%)!
-Being originally from Victoria (Australia) cycling from Allemont follows a profile and physical expenditure which we believe is very similar to what is required on Mount Hotham in the Victorian High Country.
+- From Allemont it is 24km at 5% average grade first ascending Col du Glandon (21km).
+At Col du Glandon turn right and ride the final 3km to Croix de Fer.
+It is a difficult climb which should not be underestimated as a number of short downhill sections misrepresent the average grade.
+There are maximum biting uphill gradients of 11%!
+Cycling from Allemont follows a profile awhich we believe is very similar to Mount Hotham in the Victorian High Country.